Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 Aluminum forms a passive oxide layer that limits further corrosion.
 In saltwater environments, marine-grade alloys (5083, 6061) are standard.
 Galvanic corrosion at contact points with dissimilar metals must be managed through proper specification.

-Aluminum density is approximately 2,700 kg/m3 (169 lb/ft3), roughly one-third that of steel (7,850 kg/m3) and one-third that of reinforced concrete (2,400 kg/m3), though it requires significantly greater section depth to achieve equivalent structural capacity.
-In practice, a comparable aluminum floating dock weighs 60-70% less than its concrete equivalent and 50-60% less than a steel alternative.
+Aluminum density is approximately 2,700 kg/m³ (169 lb/ft³) roughly one-third that of steel (7,850 kg/m³ / 490 lb/ft³) and comparable to reinforced concrete (2,400 kg/m³ / 150 lb/ft³), though aluminum requires significantly greater section depth to achieve equivalent structural capacity.
+In practice, a comparable aluminum floating dock weighs 60–70% less than its concrete equivalent and 50–60% less than a steel alternative.
+This weight reduction compounds across the entire system smaller flotation units, lower lateral loads on pile guides, reduced foundation demands, lighter gangway reactions, and simplified installation logistics.
+For facility owners, this translates into lower capital cost at every connected component, not just the dock frame itself.

 Wood (Pressure-Treated Timber)